Top Frequently Asked Questions for IRS Procedures

 Changes of address through the U.S. Postal Service (USPS) may update your address of record on file with us based on what they retain in their National Change of Address (NCOA) database.
 However, even when you notify the USPS, not all post offices forward government checks, so you should still notify us.

-It can take four to six weeks for a change of address request to fully process.
+It can generally take four to six weeks after receipt for a change of address request to fully process.

 It depends on the type of mistake you made: